dbrattli/aioreactive/README.md

 subscription = await subscribe(observable, observer)
 ```

-The difference from RxPY can be seen with the 'await' expression.
+The difference from RxPY can be seen with the `await` expression.
 Aioreactive is built around the asynchronous duals, or opposites of the AsyncIterable and AsyncIterator abstract base classes.
 These async classes are called AsyncObservable and AsyncObserver.

 AsyncObservable is a producer of events.
 It may be seen as the dual or opposite of AsyncIterable and provides a single setter method called `__asubscribe__()` that is the dual of the `__aiter__()` getter method: